 This post is glued together from different parts of my weekly newsletter, where I covered these topics when I first encountered them.
 Check out past newsletters on Medium and subscribe to get it while it's hot.
 This post was originally written for Java 9, but it applies just the same to building with any younger version, Java 11 for example.

 First things first, you have to pick the right versions.
 Maven adopted Java 9 without much ado, so you might not have to make many updates.
-Here are the minimum requirements:
+Here are the minimum requirements (although I advise to always pick the newest available version of any tool just to be safe):

 - Maven Compiler Plugin: 3.7.0 / 3.8.0 for Java 11